-Message from Jim Dobbin MP, Chair of the APPG on Involuntary Tranquilliser Addiction:
+Message from the late Jim Dobbin MP, former Chair of the APPG on Involuntary Tranquilliser Addiction:

 The APPG was set up to raise awareness of Involuntary Tranquilliser Addiction and lobby for support from health service providers, local authorities and government.